zhqqqy/go-httpbin/README.md

 $ openssl req -new -x509 -sha256 -key server.key -out server.crt -days 3650
 $ go-httpbin -host 127.0.0.1 -port 8081 -https-cert-file ./server.crt -https-key-file ./server.key
 ```
+### Run https server
+the direct of cert has include `ca.key` & `ca.pem`. if you start by -https=true,then go-httpbin  will automatically generate the server certificate
+and load it.
+Relying on this feature we can deploy many https servers in k8s.
+you can used this ca certificate generate the client certificate.

 Docker images are published to [Docker Hub][docker-hub]: